 Horseshoe Bend Trail: Complete Guide for Your Visit

-The trail to Horseshoe Bend will lead you to one of the most awe-inspiring viewpoints you will ever see.
-At the Horseshoe Bend viewpoint, the Colorado River nearly wraps around itself as it carves through the sandstone.
-From the observation deck, you’ll have an almost aerial view of the river below you as it makes its iconic horseshoe shape.
+The trail to Horseshoe Bend led us to one of the most awe-inspiring viewpoints we’ve ever seen.
+At this special viewpoint, we saw the Colorado River nearly wrapping around itself as it carved through the sandstone.
+We had an almost aerial view of the river below us as it made its iconic horseshoe shape.

 About Horseshoe Bend